iterative/dvc.org/content/docs/command-reference/exp/init.md

-- `-i`, `--interactive` - prompts user for the command to execute and different paths for tracking outputs and dependencies, unless they are provided through cli arguments explicitly.
-Interactive mode allows users to set those location from default values or omit them.
+- `-i`, `--interactive` - prompts user for the command to execute and different paths for tracking outputs and dependencies, unless they are provided through arguments explicitly.
+Interactive mode allows users to set those locations from default values or omit them.

 - `--explicit` - `dvc exp init` assumes default location of your outputs and